ylechelle/OpenIDFA/README.md

 ##MISCELLANEOUS

 #####Version History
-- Feb 4 2014: birth of the OpenIDFA project
+- Feb 04 2014: birth of the OpenIDFA project
-- Feb 7 2014: release on GitHub
+- Feb 07 2014: release of static library GitHub
+- Feb 12 2014: source released to a selection of early adopters for peer review
+- Mar 18 2014: source released to the greater community

 ####Follow OpenIDFA on Twitter
 http://twitter.com/OpenIDFA